jobendik/rift/memory-bank/activeContext.md

 - Several events are firing at very high frequencies and need throttling
 - Some event handlers are performing expensive DOM operations synchronously
 - Some components still create excessive DOM nodes during high-frequency updates
+- Need to implement performance budget monitoring for critical UI components
+- Consider implementing Virtual DOM or similar approach for certain components with complex state updates